 Urine separation — why and how?

-Urine is the biggest challenge for compost toilets due to the ammonia and the sheer volume of liquid that must be evaporated or drained.
+Urine is the biggest challenge for compost toilets due to the ammonia it produces and the sheer volume of liquid that must be evaporated or drained.
 We have not found evaporation to be reliable in the UK climate except for very low-use situations.
 Draining urine from the base of the vault typically requires the chamber to be out of the ground, making level access difficult, unless a pump is used.
-By diverting urine to a shallow soakaway we prevent it from entering the compost pile.
+By diverting urine to a shallow soak-away we prevent it from entering the compost pile, thereby enabling aerobic decomposition of solid wastes.

 Odour in use is actually less than for a conventional toilet.
 Whilst enthusiasts might tolerate a fusty odour we believe that correctly designed and operated compost toilets should not smell at all, indeed less than conventional toilets in use.
 For most installations we achieve this without the use of a fan which means higher reliability and no electrician required for installation.
 The urinal is also odourless and vented and avoids the use of a troublesome trap.

-The combination of urine separation and generous twin chambers means that the Full Access toilet can handle peak uses such as open days, parties or church weddings.
-The capacity for continuous use is between 6 and 8 full time resident users or an average of about 30 to 40 daily visits.
-We have single toilets servicing 250 plot allotments but please contact us to confirm capacity for your application.
+The combination of urine separation and generous twin chambers means that the Full Access Composter can handle peak uses such as open days, parties or church weddings.
+The capacity for continuous use is around 6 full time resident users or an average of about 25 daily visits.
+We have single toilets serving 200 plot allotments but please contact us to confirm capacity for your application.

-The Environment Agency; The Royal Parks; The National Trust; Thames Water; Groundwork; The Forestry Commission; Natural England.
+The Environment Agency; The Royal Parks; The National Trust; Natural Resources Wales; Thames Water; Groundwork; The Forestry Commission; Natural England, and many local authorities.

 Click here to view a page of testimonials.